darciopacifico/taskmanager/README.md

 * taskscheduler

-Go application that parse the [JSON](https://github.com/darciopacifico/taskmanager/blob/master/config/taskscheduler.json) containing the task schedule specs and register schedule in a cron like mechanism.
-When the cron triggers an scheduled event, taskscheduler produces a task start signal, sending a message task to Kafka topic.
-Taskmanager architecture allows any number of taskschedulers instances, managing different schedule tasks.
+Go application that parse the [JSON](https://github.com/darciopacifico/taskmanager/blob/master/config/taskscheduler.json) containing the task schedule specs and register the schedules in a cron like mechanism.
+When cron triggers an scheduled event, taskscheduler produces a kafka message task to topic *taskTopic*.
+This message is a signal to task starting.

+Taskmanager architecture allows any number of taskschedulers instances, managing different schedule tasks files, sending messagens to different kafka topics.

 * message broker

-Kafka cluster that holds a partitioned topic to receive and serve TaskMessage stream.
+Kafka cluster that task message topics.
 Important!
 Topics must be partitioned at minimum the same number of potential consumers.
 In production environment the topic replication-factor > 1 can assure for message delivery and availability of kafka message service.

 * taskconsumer

 Go application that listen and consumes task messages from Kafka.
 This go app instances could be freely instantiated and gracefully stopped (Ctrl+C Signal, SIGINT etc) at any time.
-The signal to interrupt will make taskconsumer to stop to receive new messages and wait for current message consumption.
+The signal to interrupt will make taskconsumer to stop message receiving and wait for current message consumption.

-As consumer example, there is a Invoice Processor and a Birthday Greatings Processor apps.
+As consumer example, there is an Invoice Processor and a Birthday Greatings Processor apps.
+Both sample apps only print log messages.

-When a new taskconsumer app is instantiated, the Zookeeper imediatelly rebalance the message delivery to all instances, same when one taskconsumer is stopped.
+When a new taskconsumer app is instantiated or stopped, the Zookeeper imediatelly rebalance the message delivery to all instances.

 ## How to start the solution